pepstock-org/Charba/readme.md

  * remove `JsWindowHelper` class.
 Use `Window.enableResizeOnBeforePrint()`.
  * rename `HtmlLegendTextCallback` class into `HtmlLegendItemCallback`.
  * remove `CLEAR_SELECTION` constant from `DatasetRangeSelectionEvent` class because the event is containing the selected values and not the indexes anymore.
+ * remove [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation) because it's unmaintained.
+New Charba annotation plugin has been developed, completely in Java, with the same capabilities.

 ### Features